How to broadcast messages to a device?

 If the iOS device is locked, the message is displayed on the lock screen.

-Hexnode MDM app stores all messages sent by the admin.
+Hexnode UEM app stores all messages sent by the admin.

 To view those messages on iOS and Android devices,